 - 2.1 We will reimburse expenses properly incurred in accordance with this policy.
-Any attempt to claim expenses fraudulently or otherwise in breach of this policy may result in disciplinary action. - 2.2 Expenses will only be reimbursed if they are: - (a) submitted to the Headteacher/Trust Business Manager and CEO on the appropriate claim form; - (b) submitted within one month of being incurred; - (c) supported by relevant documents (for example, VAT receipts, tickets, and credit or debit card slips); and - (d) authorised in advance where required. - 2.3 Claims for authorised expenses submitted in accordance with this policy will be paid directly into your bank/building society account via payroll. - 2.4 Any questions about the reimbursement of expenses should be put to your line manager before you incur the relevant costs.
+Any attempt to claim expenses fraudulently or otherwise in breach of this policy may result in disciplinary action.
+Staff must not use their own shop loyalty / reward cards when purchasing goods for the trust. - 2.2 Expenses will only be reimbursed if they are: - (a) submitted to the Headteacher/Trust Business Manager and CEO on the appropriate claim form; - (b) submitted within one month of being incurred; - (a) supported by relevant documents which must be clear and legible (for example, VAT receipts, tickets, and credit or debit card slips); and - (c) authorised in advance where required. - 2.3 Claims for authorised expenses submitted in accordance with this policy will be paid directly into your bank/building society account via payroll. - 2.4 Any questions about the reimbursement of expenses should be put to your line manager before you incur the relevant costs.